How To Speak Like An Arrogant Snob

 In an effort to sound intelligent, novice speakers often load their speeches with language straight from Shakespeare.
 There’s only one problem: Your audience isn’t there for a staged reading of Hamlet.
 Therefore, an excess of overblown, unfamiliar language will make your presentation difficult to follow and leave them feeling less intelligent.

-Almost everyone knows a good lawyer joke or two (half of them probably include references to reptiles).
-So, of course it would be great for me to open a speech to a bunch of lawyers with a couple of light jabs at their profession.
+Almost everyone knows a good lawyer joke or two.
+So, of course, it would be great for me to open a speech to a bunch of lawyers with a couple of light jabs at their profession.
 There’s just one problem: I’m not a lawyer.

 Inexperienced speakers worry about themselves and what the audience will think of them.
 As a result, many of them sound like snobs as they try to dazzle their audience with a huge vocabulary, jokes, and provocative gimmicks.
 If you truly want to impress your audience, speak to them as an equal and always keep their point of view in mind.